-This knowledge report on "Evolving landscape and emerging trends across India's healthcare continuum" has been prepared by Sathguru Management Consultants as a part of substantiated with sectorial know-how of our technical team in order to understand current trends, future focus areas, regulatory aspects and market scenario across pharma, biotech, devices, diagnostics & delivery.
+This knowledge report on "Evolving landscape and emerging trends across India's healthcare continuum" has been prepared by Sathguru Management Consultants as a part of ASSOCHAM MEDCON 2016.

+The research has been conducted by studying various reports, recent publications and substantiated with sectorial know-how of our technical team in order to understand current trends, future focus areas, regulatory aspects and market scenario across pharma, biotech, devices, diagnostics & delivery.